DoughBoiKush/ICrypt/README.md

 #### Requirments

-ICrypt is written in python 3.6,so basically you need python3 to use it pyAesCrypt is also required you can install it using <pip3 install pyAesCrypt> or <pip3 install -r requirement.txt>
+ICrypt is written in python 3.6,so basically you need python3 to use it. pyAesCrypt is also required you can install it using "pip3 install pyAesCrypt" or "pip3 install -r requirement.txt"

 #### LEGAL DISCLAIMER